vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/README.md

 # COVID and Bacterial Pneumonia Detector

 In [__COVID-19-X-ray-Classifier__](https://github.com/vivianngo97/COVID-19-X-ray-Classifier), we train a deep learning model to distinguish between x-ray images of healthy individuals and those with COVID-19 or bacterial pneumonia.
-Because that repo included all training and testing images, the repo became very large.
+Because that repo includes all training and testing images, the repo is very large.
 In order to make experimentation easier for the public, we built this smaller repo.

-If you would like to run the
+If you would like to run the model, please use this repository.
+If you would like to learn about the model training process or read our paper, please visit [COVID-19-X-ray-Classifier](https://github.com/vivianngo97/COVID-19-X-ray-Classifier).

 # Test it out